jmccann/drone-artifactory/DOCS.md

 * `apikey` - Artifactory ApiKey
 * `password` - Artifactory password (Not required if apikey is provided)
 * `actions` - List of actions and their params to perform against artifactory
+* `dry_run` - Perform actions in a dry run mode, not actually uploading/deleting files

 ### copy Params